pluralsh/documentation/repositories/airflow.md

 `public_key`: Similar to `private_key`, this makes sure that your admin account has Read/Write access to the DAG repo.
 We recommend you stick with the default, unless you have compliance reasons for this file not existing here.

+`Enable plural OIDC`: Enabling Plural OIDC means that you won't need to worry about authenticating into this app if you're logged into Plural.
+We highly recommend this as long as you don't have any specific security requirements.

+## Auth Configuration

 `git_user`: Plural will perform Git operations on your behalf to manage your config repository.
 Just use your GitHub username here, unless you have a dedicated user for Ops.